 Quality control is ongoing at Cambridge, Durham and Edinburgh.
 Generally data quality is excellent.
-The most important way to validate the data is by using it for science projects and we originally carried out 17 nights of pilot observations for a proposed AAT 2dF quasar redshift survey called the 2dF QSO Dark Energy Survey (20DES).
+The most important way to validate the data is by using it for science projects and we originally carried out 17 nights of pilot observations for a proposed AAT 2dF quasar redshift survey called the 2dF QSO Dark Energy Survey (2QDES).
 VST ATLAS provided the imaging data base for these pilot observations between December 2011 and July 2013.
-We prepared ~200 sq deg of ATLAS imaging data using u-g:g-r and g-r:r-i colour-colour diagrams to select QSO candidates which were then observed ~330 at a time using 2dF.
-The observations realized ~10000 QSO redshifts.
-2dF fibre observations are clearly quite demanding, even more so since we were pushing to a limit of g~22.5 for QSO identifications.
-The success of the observations confirm that the positions for faint stellar objects are good enough for them to be observed in 2.1 arcsecond diameter fibres over a 3 sq deg field simultaneously.
-It also confirms that the CASU photometry reaches the equivalent of g~22 in the u-band.
-The best rates we have achieved from ATLAS are QSO sky densities of 95deg-2 or about 300 per 2dF field (Chehade et al 2016).
+The observations realized \sim 10000 QSO redshifts.
+2dF fibre observations are clearly quite demanding, even more so since we were pushing to a limit of g \sim 22.5 for QSO identifications.
+The success of such observations confirm that the positions for faint stellar objects are good enough for them to be observed in 2."1 diameter fibres over a 3 sq deg field simultaneously.
+It also confirms that the CASU photometry reaches the equivalent of $g\sim$ 22 in the u-band.
 This is even before the inclusion of the ongoing Chilean u band extension (PI L. Infante) which doubles the u band exposure to 240s.

-CASU have implemented an illumination correction that reduces centre to edge photometric offsets from $\sim 0.25$ mag to $\sim 0.01$ mag.
+CASU have implemented an illumination correction that reduces centre to edge photometric offsets from ~ 0.25 mag to ~ 0.01 mag.
 This is now within the tolerance needed for projected galaxy and quasar clustering analyses.